Neglected tropical diseases research

 Then he moved to the Veterinary School at the University of Cambridge working on vector borne diseases and zoonotic diseases.
 He then spent a few years in Public Health England focusing on the link between environmental changes and infectious diseases.
 In September 2017 he joined the School of Veterinary Medicine as lecturer in Biostatistics and Epidemiology.

-I also hold a visiting position at the University of Oxford.
+I hold a visiting position at North Carolina State University.
+I previously held similar visiting positions at the University of Warwick and the University of Oxford.

 Research in my group focusses on the mechanism of action of mycolactone, the lipid-like exotoxin of the Buruli ulcer infectious agent, Mycobacterium ulcerans.
 Mycolactone has many unusual and fascinating biological functions, and in 2014 we identified its mechanism of action - as an inhibitor of protein translocation into the endoplasmic reticulum.
 We are now applying this knowledge to understand more about Buruli ulcer, a neglected tropical disease, and basic cell biology.
 In particular, I have a Wellcome Trust Investigator Award in Science to investigate how this mechanism underpins the role of disordered blood clotting in the pathogenesis of Buruli ulcer.